bbauska/meta-tags/essenital-meta-tags.md

 <code>&lt;meta name="generator" content="Wordcodess 5.8"&gt;</code>
 <ul>
   <li>Indicates the software or platform used to generate the page.</li>
-  <li>Automatically included by some CMSs like Wordcodess but often removed for security reasons to obscure the platform version.</li>
+  <li>Automatically included by some CMSs like Wordpress but often removed for security reasons to obscure the platform version.</li>
 </ul>

 <code>&lt;meta http-equiv="Content-Language" content="en-US"&gt;</code>